In this post, you’ll learn how to do a kitchen renovation this year.

-In this chapter, I’ll help you understand the fundamentals of kitchen renovations.
+In this section, we’ll help you understand the fundamentals of kitchen renovations.

-So if you’re not sure where to start or the details involved, this chapter will get you on the right track.
+So if you’re unsure where to start or the details involved, this section will get you on the right track.

-Then, in later chapters, I’ll show you a bunch of hacks to save money as well as advanced kitchen renovations strategies
+Then, later, we’ll show you a bunch of hacks to save money, as well as advanced kitchen renovation strategies.

 How to manage your own kitchen renovation?